 Steinbauer, Gerald Kleiner, Alexander 2012 (English)In: Proc. of the IEEE Int.
-Workshop on Safety, Security and Rescue Robotics (SSRR), IEEE, 2012, 1-6Konferensbidrag (Refereed)
+Workshop on Safety, Security and Rescue Robotics (SSRR), IEEE, 2012, 1-6Conference paper (Refereed)

 One challenging problem in disaster response is to efficiently assign resources such as fire fighters and trucks to local incidents that are spatially distributed on a map.
 Existing systems for command and control (C2/C4I) are coming with powerful interfaces enabling the manual assignment of resources to the incident commander.
 However, with increasing number of local incidents over time the performance of manual methods departs arbitrarily from an optimal solution.
 In this paper we introduce preliminary results of building an interface between existing professional C2/C4I systems and Constraint Satisfaction Problem (CSP)-solvers.
 We show by using an example the feasibility of scheduling and assigning missions having deadlines and resource constraints.